kevintuhumury/kuva/README.md

 ## Configuration

-Now that we've got the required variables, let's put them to use.
-Configuring Kuva is pretty easy.
-First run the following:
+As described in the previous part we've now got the required variables, so let's put them to use.
+As mentioned earlier configuring Kuva is as easy as running the following:

 	rails generate kuva:install

-This will install an initializer called `config/initializer/kuva.rb` in your Rails application.
-Use the previously acquired variables to fill in the Kuva setup block in that file.
+That installed an initializer called `config/initializer/kuva.rb` in your Rails application.
+You've already filled in your API key an shared secret in that file, now fill in the missing configuration options with the previously acquired variables.

 Besides the `API key`, `shared secret`, `access token` and `access token secret` you're able to set the `cache expiration` of the Flickr API calls as well.